EcoBlock-Network/eco_weave/README.md

 ## Overview

-EcoWeave provides a robust framework for managing distributed Tangle structures, enabling secure and efficient data exchange in IoT ecosystems.
-The library includes tools for transaction creation, validation, signing, propagation, and consensus.
+EcoWeave enables the secure handling of transactions in a local Tangle-based structure.
+It is particularly well-suited for edge devices or isolated nodes collecting and validating IoT data, without requiring a full P2P network stack.

 ---

 ## Features

 ### 1. **Create a Transaction**
-Create a new transaction with a unique ID, payload, and timestamp.
+Generate a new transaction with an ID, timestamp, and custom payload.

-**Example:**
 ```rust
 use eco_weave::Transaction;